 As the world leader in taste and nutrition, Kerry understands the importance of a diverse diet for a healthy, happy lifestyle.
-There is enough food in the world for everyone, yet almost 800 million people around the world still struggle to meet their daily food needs and up to 1 in 4 children suffer developmental stunting as a result of undernutrition.
+There is enough food in the world for everyone, yet almost 815 million people around the world still struggle to meet their daily food needs and up to 1 in 4 children suffer developmental stunting as a result of under nutrition.

 WFP has been supporting Honduran communities since 1970 and a core element of their work is the School Meals Programme.
-Funded largely by the Honduran Government and managed by WFP, this programme provides meals to 95% of the country’s total school population.
-The programme supports access to education and reduces gender inequality, giving families an incentive to send their children to school.
-WFP’s Home Grown School Meals (HGSM) Programme goes one step further by purchasing food from small, local producers whenever possible, helping to strengthen local economies.
+Funded largely by the Honduran Government and managed by WFP, this programme:

 Born out of the cooperative movement in South West Ireland, Kerry has proud roots in sustainable agricultural production and community development.
 With 45 years’ experience in dairy, we will share our technical expertise with Honduran farmers so that they can learn from the knowledge we have acquired over that time.